metno/pyaerocom/docs/_build/html/_sources/tut02_intro_class_ReadGridded.rst.txt

-Now let’s double check if all variables have been imported.
+Now let's double check if all variables have been imported.

 .. code:: ipython3